Anderson approves public safety tax increase

 ANDERSON – The Anderson City Council debated the proposed public safety income tax increase for several hours before voting for adoption

-The council voted 6-3 for passage of the 0.3% public safety income tax that will start being collected in January.
+The council vote 5 to 4 for passage of the .3% public safety income tax that will start being collected in January.

 Without the city council's affirmative vote the tax increase to help fund the construction of a new Madison County jail and funding for the criminal justice system would have been defeated for a year.

-Note: Editor's note: The original version of this article incorrectly reported the vote margin on the tax increase.